madrilene/lenesaile.com/src/en/blog/2023-11-06-sound-website.md

 ## Record your sound

 That's easy!
 Nowadays we always have a sound recorder with us.
-So I stand next to my old light switch and record its crackling sound.
+So I stand next to my old light switch and record its crackling sound with my phone.

 {% imagePlaceholder "./src/assets/images/blog/wall.jpg", "", "", "", "A white wall with an old push-button switch", "My light switch, which was used for my theme switcher sound.
 So in a way, you actually switch my light on and off. " %}